AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61200-adds-discount-tax-compensation-to-sales-total-calculations.md

 ## Issue

-Inaccuracies in the sales order and coupon report data due to missing [!UICONTROL Discount Tax Compensation Amount] and [!UICONTROL Shipping Discount Tax Compensation Amount] in total amount calculations.
+Inaccuracies in the sales order and coupon report data due to missing *[!UICONTROL Discount Tax Compensation Amount]* and *[!UICONTROL Shipping Discount Tax Compensation Amount]* in sales total calculations.

 <u>Steps to reproduce</u>: